The effects of the CRITIS Umbrella Act from a research perspective

-5/22/2024 Industry news Perimeter Protection
+5/22/2024 Critical infrastructures (CRITIS) Industry news Perimeter Protection

-The KRITIS Umbrella Act has far-reaching effects on perimeter protection.
+The CRITIS Umbrella Act has far-reaching effects on perimeter protection.
 In addition to challenges, it also provides impetus for new technologies.
 How do researchers at Fraunhofer FKIE assess the current situation and what technological developments can we expect?

 Dr. Kai Nürnberger and Prof. Dr. Elmar Padilla from Fraunhofer FKIE in Bonn are laying important foundations for the protection and monitoring of critical systems and infrastructures with their research.
-In this interview, we want to find out how the new KRITIS umbrella law contributes to technological innovation according to the experts' personal assessment and what challenges still need to be overcome for improved perimeter protection.
+In this interview, we want to find out how the new CRITIS umbrella law contributes to technological innovation according to the experts' personal assessment and what challenges still need to be overcome for improved perimeter protection.

 New technologies

 Prof. Dr. Elmar Padilla: Laws formulate requirements and specifications.
-In this sense, the KRITIS umbrella law provides guidance for operators.
+In this sense, the CRITIS umbrella law provides guidance for operators.
 The new EU NIS 2 directive for cyber security will lead to significantly extended obligations for companies and thus also promote the use of innovative technologies.

 Dr. Kai Nürnberger: We are seeing that “electronic security” is getting more and more attention from the industry.
 This can also be seen, for example, at trade fairs such as Perimeter Protection or in the positioning and range of services offered by security service providers.
 As is so often the case, technology will quickly lead to improved solutions, especially for newly planned properties.
 However, surveillance technology, which is often the focus of attention, is only one component.
 Intelligent, near-real-time data processing with integration into control systems is also important in order to be able to react quickly and appropriately.